-Grants for community building monitoring and analysis projects are targeted to owners of community buildings that do not have a building monitoring and analysis system in place.
+Grants for these projects are targeted to owners of community buildings that do not have a building monitoring and analysis system in place.
 In general, a building monitoring and analysis system enables you to:

-- Monitor the energy performance of your buildings, allowing for weather normalization and year-over-year comparisons. - Benchmark the energy performance of your buildings against similar buildings in other municipalities. - Identify and implement simple energy conservation measures. - Track, monitor and report energy performance after energy conservation measures are implemented. - Translate energy savings to GHG reductions.
+monitor the energy performance of your buildings, allowing for weather normalization and year-over-year comparisons.

+- benchmark the energy performance of your buildings. - identify and implement simple energy conservation measures - track, monitor and report energy performance after energy conservation measures are implemented. - translate energy savings to GHG reductions.